status-im/status-network-monorepo/status-network-contracts/docs/rln.md

   - Integrates with the Karma contract to enforce economic penalties for violations.
   - Slashing burns a percentage of the user's total Karma balance (both actual and virtual tokens).
-  - Slashing rewards are minted to a recipient specified as parameter.
+  - [Slashing rewards](./karma.md#slashing) are minted to a recipient specified as parameter.

-- **Role-Based Access Control:**

-  - Supports multiple roles: DEFAULT_ADMIN_ROLE, REGISTER_ROLE, and SLASHER_ROLE.
-  - Ensures only authorized accounts can register identities and execute slashes.

-- **Upgradeable Design:**
+- **Upgradeability**

-  - Uses UUPS (Universal Upgradeable Proxy Standard) for secure contract upgrades.
-  - Initialized with owner, slasher, register, merkle tree depth, Karma token addresses, Poseidon hasher contract address.
+The contract can be upgraded by users with the ADMIN role.

 ## Identity Registration

-The RLN contract maintains a registry of identity commitments that represent encrypted representations of user identities.
+The RLN contract maintains a registry of identity commitments that represent user identities.

 ### Registration Process

-When an authorized account with REGISTER_ROLE registers an identity commitment:

-1. **Commitment Validation**: The contract verifies that the identity commitment hasn't been previously registered.
-2. **Registry Space**: The contract checks that the registry has capacity (not full based on merkle tree depth).
-3. **Commitment Storage**: The identity commitment is stored with the registrant's address and an incrementing index.
-4. **Event Emission**: A `MemberRegistered` event is emitted containing the commitment and its registry index.
+Accounts with REGISTER_ROLE can register new identity commitments by calling the `register` function.

 ### Identity Commitment Generation